 What were some key projects you completed or coursework you did?
-(Specifically, key projects that related to the jobs you’re applying for now).
+(Specifically, key projects that are related to the jobs you’re applying for now).

-Your resume should take up one full page, even if you have no work experience, and your Education section is a place where you want to provide additional detail to fill out the page.
+Your resume should take up one full page, even if you have no work experience, and your education section is a place where you want to provide additional detail to fill out the page.

 You can list skills that you learned in your studies or skills you’ve developed on your own.
 Only put skills you’re really comfortable talking about and using, because it’s very likely they’ll ask about this in an interview.
 If done right, the skills section can be a powerful tool to help you get more interviews though, for two reasons:

 First, it’s a great way to put a lot of relevant keywords onto your resume, so that you get past computerized job application systems.

 Second, it’s an easy way to show employers what you know that’s going to help you succeed in their job.
-Always re-order and re-adjust your Skills section to fit what you think this specific employer wants!
+Always re-order and re-adjust your skills section to fit what you think this specific employer wants!

 More info on how to do that is coming up, but let’s finish the list first…